Have you ever heard of the term “torpedo stocks”?

 In terms of earnings, if the price of the stock is $7 and the company is earning $1 per share, the company is trading at a price to earnings (PE) of 7x.
 If the market as a whole is trading at a PE of 10x, we may have a significant bargain on our hands.

-It’s worth noting here that most of the best investors — those with the best long term track records in terms of CAGR — are value investors.
+It’s worth noting here that most of the best investors — those with the best long-term track records in terms of CAGR — are value investors.
 They’re constantly buying stocks for much less than they’re worth.
 It’s also easy for individuals to get into.

 Recommended Stock Investing Posts:

 But, while I love value investing, there’s a variant of value investing that produces the best returns on offer to small investors such as you and me: deep value investing.
-Deep value investing essentially demands a very large discount to a stock’s underlying value, and uses more conservative tactics to estimate a stock’s value.
-Rather the 30% discount cited above, I look for firms with a 50% discount or more.
-This means greater protection against unforeseen events, since a stock’s value has to deteriorate more before your purchase price is impaired.
+Deep value investing essentially demands a very large discount to a stock’s underlying value and uses more conservative tactics to estimate a stock’s value.
+Rather than the 30% discount cited above, I look for firms with a 50% discount or more.
+This means greater protection against unforeseen events since a stock’s value has to deteriorate more before your purchase price is impaired.
 Conversely, my upside is larger, since the price has to rise more before getting back to the stock’s fair value.

 The catch is that you have to have a strong stomach to buy these firms because most of them are lousy businesses.
 Others have serious business problems, so investors have dumped the stock.
-While you may be rightfully cautious about buying firms that have major business problems, if you select using simple yet high quality criteria and diversify well, your portfolio will produce great long term returns.
+While you may be rightfully cautious about buying firms that have major business problems, if you select using simple yet high-quality criteria and diversify well, your portfolio will produce great long-term returns.

-Let’s take another look at Taser International but this time flip the chart on its head to see how I usually pick a stock.
+Let’s take another look at Taser International but this time flips the chart on its head to see how I usually pick a stock.
 We’ll call this company Resat the electric fly swatter company.
 In the image below, the company is not doing very well and the stock performance reflects this.
 Then, reports come out about its fly swatters being strong enough to zap cats and the firm has to issue a recall.
 The stock takes a major dive.
 But, the problem is known, easily solved (by reducing the current running through the swatter) and the company should be able to get back on track soon.
 Let’s take a look at the investment opportunity.

 As expected, the company was soon able to solve its problem and the stock bounced back to just under its pre-crisis price.
 Buying at $5 meant a 90% profit in just under a year.
-This is more than double the profit that Coke investor mentioned above earned over a decade.
+This is more than double the profit that the Coke investor mentioned above earned over a decade.

 Quite frequently.
 With 10s of thousands of publicly listed stocks, there’s always some crisis unfolding.